brianchristensen/ml/hartflow/mathematics.md

 TPI doesn't store individual token memories

-It stores a single evolving holographic trace that continuously accumulates all previous tokens, weighted by their phases.
+It stores a single evolving holographic trace that continuously accumulates all previous tokens, weighted by their phases

 **Key Features:**
 - **Normalization by Σm_i:** Prevents unbounded memory growth